Non-stop flights to Oslo (OSL)

 Intercontinental flights to Oslo

-* Please note that there are no direct services from Canada, Southern America, Central America, the Caribbean, Africa, China, Japan, Eastern Asia, Central Asia or Oceania.
+* Please note that there are no direct services from Canada, Southern America, Central America, the Caribbean, Southern Asia, Japan, Eastern Asia, Central Asia or Oceania.

 Non-stop flights from the US to Oslo

 SAS is currently the only airline flying non-stop from the United States to Oslo.
-They fly seasonal from Miami (MIA) and year-round from New York (EWR).
+They fly seasonal from New York City (JFK).

 Non-stop flights from the Middle-East / Western Asia to Oslo

-SAS (Star Alliance): year-round flights from Gazipaşa (GZP).
+SAS (SkyTeam): seasonal flights from Antalya (AYT) and year-round flights from Gazipaşa (GZP).

 SunExpress: seasonal flights from Izmir (ADB).